tyrantdavis/hocsv/README.md

 ## Code of Conduct

 Everyone interacting in the Hocsv project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[tyrantdavis]/hocsv/blob/master/CODE_OF_CONDUCT.md).

+A grand thank you to the people on Stack Overflow.